Guidebolt/knowledge/supply-chain/README.md

 # Suppliers

+Our public supply-chain info is organized into 2 categories.

+1. Index: The list of all suppliers that we consider or use.

+2. Notes: Our thoughts on suppliers that we use.

 Our suppliers are primarily in Canada and the United States.
-Their lead-times are generally 2 business days for in-stock items (ex. fasteners), up to 1-2 weeks for normal fabrication (ex.
-CNC machining) and up to 16 weeks for build-to-order parts (ex. industrial grade electronics from specialized factories).